dewdgi/wheel-hid-emulator/logics.md

 - Auto-detects keyboard/mouse devices unless both overrides are specified, in which case only the pinned fds stay open.
 - Implements `WaitForEvents(timeout_ms)` via `poll`, so the main loop sleeps until activity or timeout.
 - Aggregates key presses into `keys[KEY_MAX]`, accumulates mouse X delta, and exposes `IsKeyPressed(keycode)` lookups.
-- `Grab(bool)` tracks the desired grab state, refreshes devices the moment we enable, and auto-grabs anything discovered later so new keyboards come under exclusive control immediately.
-Key state continues to be tracked even while ungrabbed, so toggling never discards the user’s current pedal position.
+- `Grab(bool)` now returns success/failure, validates that both keyboard and mouse are actually grabbed, and immediately releases everything if either class is missing.
+Discovery still runs while ungrabbed so new devices can be pulled in before the next toggle.
 - `ResyncKeyStates()` only does real work when `resync_pending` is true (i.e., a new keyboard was discovered). `GamepadDevice::SetEnabled(true)` still calls it so pending resyncs happen immediately, but steady-state toggles skip the expensive EVIOCGKEY sweep entirely.

 ### `src/gamepad.cpp`